Puresharper/Puresharp/README.md

         }
     }

-Define a **Pointcut** that represent all methods that are readonly operation (where Read attribute and Operation attribute are placed
+Supposed we want to log all readonly operations.
+For that, we have to define a **Pointcut** that represent all methods that are readonly operation (where Read attribute and Operation attribute are placed)

     public class ReadonlyOperation : Pointcut.And<Pointcut<Operation>, Pointcut<Read>>
     {
     }

-Define an **Advice** to call Trace.WriteLine when calling methods
+Define an **Advice** to log before whith Trace.WriteLine for exemple when calling methods

     public class Log : IAdvice
     {